 We spent a few days at Green Point campground in Gros Morne National Park.
 This campground is a first come first serve so we got there and started pulling into one site when a woman came running up to us with her chair staking claim to the site.
 She had already registered and was trying to get to the site when we pulled in.
 We moved on and found one last site to take.
 There were some beautiful sunsets while we camped there.
 My pictures don’t do it justice but it was nice to see.

 The rocks in Gros Morne NP intrigued us.
 Lots of different colors, shapes and sizes.
-Some of the bigger ones we thoughts would be easier to take a picture of rather than try to carry them home.
-We did bring a few home.
+Some of the bigger ones we thought would be easier to take a picture of rather than try to carry them home.
+We did bring a few small ones home.
 It reminded me of the time we took our nephew, Edward, hiking in Maine.
 He kept picking up rocks he liked and by the time we reached the top, his pockets were bursting with rocks.
 He was a little weighted down and had to drop a few rocks before heading back down.
-We decided not to go that route after learning from him.
+After learning from him, we decided not to fill our pockets

 As we traveled around, we found many red chairs placed strategically in different areas.
 Other areas in Canada also have adopted this program.
 Eighteen pairs were added in 2014.
 We didn’t find all of them but did see a few.
 Some are at the end of a long hike, while others are not far from the road.